 There are four key ways to gain support for your senate campaign:

-• Fundraising: Your earliest efforts will focus heavily on reaching out to every contact you have and encouraging them to reach out to their contacts.
+- Fundraising: Your earliest efforts will focus heavily on reaching out to every contact you have and encouraging them to reach out to their contacts.
 Fundraising often starts well before your name is on the ballot and continues until Election Day.

-• Endorsements: Gaining public seals of approval from high-profile individuals or businesses will boost your campaign’s visibility.
+- Endorsements: Gaining public seals of approval from high-profile individuals or businesses will boost your campaign’s visibility.
 Celebrity endorsements help, but endorsements from other politicians, local businesses, community leaders, and so on can also be quite helpful to your campaign.

-• GOTV: Get out the vote efforts don’t start until right before the election (usually 4–21 days ahead of time).
+- GOTV: Get-out-the-vote efforts don’t start until right before the election (usually 4–21 days ahead of time).
 These efforts are geared toward encouraging voter participation.
 At this stage, it’s less about changing minds and more about encouraging action.
-GOTV efforts can take the form of canvassing, phonebanking, or running TV, radio, or social media ads.
+GOTV efforts can take the form of canvassing, phone banking, or running TV, radio, or social media ads.

 What happens after the election?